DouweGnodde/vue-movies/README.md

 # Developing

-Developing with Vite is very easy, to start run:
+Developing with Vite is very easy. <br>
-`yarn dev`
+Simply run: `yarn dev` <br>
-Enjoy your fast, HMR-included dev experience!
+And enjoy your fast, HMR-included dev experience!

 # Building for production

-To build the static site:
+To build the static site: <br>
 `yarn build`

-To run the static site in the browser:
+To run the static site in the browser: <br>
 `yarn preview`